impeccable548/Nexus-AI/README.md

 The next gen ai ,nexus ai is heat to help you build projects across all fields let's go and build the future with nexus

-study project to test skill
+study project to test skill .... ongoing